 France is wonderful for food.
 It still makes up a major part of the culture, and most important, regions retain their diversity - you can almost tell which part of France you are in by what is on your plate:-)

 Brittany is no exception...
 Thankfully the Bretons are big eaters and much of their food is what Elizabeth David would call 'peasant cooking'.
-That means they don't generally go in for the peeled prawn, sprig of dill and some 'drizzled' pink sauce that you might get in Paris.
+That means they don't generally go in for the peeled prawn, sprig of dill and some 'drizzled' pink sauce that you might get in Paris or some other parts of France.
 Here if you want seafood (and it's some of the best in the world) they give you a lot!
 The major characteristic is that here meals are likely to be fairly simple, copeous, and most importantly the ingredients will be both local and fresh whether it's vegetables from north Brittany, beef and lamb from the heartland or fresh fish from the coast.

 The 'signature' dish of Brittany is the crepe or 'Galette'.
-These are NOT the small thin and sweet pancakes you might get elsewhere.
+These are NOT the small thin and sweet pancakes you might get elsewhere in France.
 True Breton Galettes are made from Buckwheat ('ble noir') which is a traditional breton crop more related to peas and lentils than normal wheat.
 Cooked in butter and contaning cheese, ham, eggs, seafood etc they are extremely filling and most people (especially children) find them delicious.
-A couple of these followed by a 'sweet' crepe - more like a traditional pancake - is a meal that leaves me ready for a good lie-down and I'm a big eater...It is true that vegetarianism is rare in Brittany, but having said that the local delicacies of Crepes, wonderful salads and the ubiquitous (and excellent) pizzarias mean you won't starve and most restaurants have ceased to call a bacon omelette 'vegetarian'.
+A couple of these followed by a 'sweet' crepe - more like a traditional pancake - is a meal that leaves me ready for a good lie-down and I'm a big eater...It is true that as with most of France vegetarianism is rare in Brittany, but having said that the local delicacies of Crepes, wonderful salads and the ubiquitous (and excellent) pizzarias mean you won't starve and most restaurants have ceased to call a bacon omelette 'vegetarian'.

 French beer is usually the fizzy, strong 'Euro Lager' of which I'm not a huge fan, but Brittany boasts several breweries (e.g. Coreff) that make excellent beer.
 As you cycle through the countryside you'll pass the apple orchards that produce some of the best cidre in the world (and an evil spirit called Eaux de Vie), really refreshing on a hot day.
 As for wine very little is produced here, but that doesn't mean that you can't get a perfectly drinkable bottle of 'plonk' for a couple of Euro!